ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Part 5: Apply EDM to a DLP policy

-EDM can be used with Office 365 DLP policies and Microsoft Cloud App Security DLP policies.
-The following procedure describes how to use EDM with a DLP policy that you create in the Security & Compliance Center.
+EDM can be used with [Office 365 DLP policies](data-loss-prevention-policies.md) and [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).
+The following procedure describes how to use EDM with a DLP policy that you create in the Office 365 Security & Compliance Center.

 ### To create a new DLP policy with EDM